What is an API?

 - …and many others

-The connection to each must be purpose-built for that particular API – you cannot simply copy and paste the connection for Balances to setup the connection for Payment Initiation.
-Each API requires its own set of instructions.
+The connection to each of these APIs must be purpose-built for that particular API – you cannot simply copy and paste the connection for Balances to setup the connection for Payment Initiation.
+Each API requires its own unique set of instructions.

-Creating connections to multiple banks via bank APIs has been a notoriously challenging task that leaves many providers and treasury teams feeling defeated.
-Many will simply say ‘the banks just aren’t there yet.
+Creating connections between corporations and their banks via bank APIs has been a notoriously challenging task that leaves many treasury teams feeling defeated.
+Many will simply say ‘the banks just aren’t there yet.’

-But in reality, most banks either already have APIs available, or are actively creating them — especially now that open banking regulations are taking hold in Europe and expected to spread around the globe.
+But in reality, most banks either already have APIs available, or are actively creating them — especially now that open banking regulations are taking hold in Europe, Australia, Asia and expected to spread around the globe.